- Military Basics

 - Update your list often.

 The movers will inventory your household goods, but their list won’t account for the value or condition of your belongings.
-Conduct your own inventory to cover all your bases.
+Making your own inventory is the best way to cover all your bases.

 Technology makes it easy

 You’ll just need a smartphone or a camera and a computer to make the list.
-You can also download free home inventory software at Ready.gov, or ask your insurance company for a recommendation.
+You can also find free online home inventory mobile apps and software, or ask your insurance company for a recommendation.
 Here’s what to record: